Key takeaways:

 3. Email or text the quote to your client

-Contactless transactions make customer service a breeze.
+Sending quotes digitally saves you time and gives clients a professional experience.
 Email or text the quote to your client or prospect so they can easily view, review, and approve your quote so you can win jobs faster.

-We suggest emailing or texting quotes — it’s the most professional-looking option and it allows you to easily send a PDF.
+We suggest emailing or texting quotes—they’re the most professional-looking option and allow you to easily send a PDF.

 Your prospect might be more likely to check and respond faster via text.
-It also helps you prevent quotes from getting lost in the mail or forgotten in a mailbox.
+Texting also helps you prevent quotes from getting lost or forgotten in the mail.

 If you go that route, keep the email copy simple and friendly.
 Make the subject line clear and ensure your message is concise.